hoangsonww/Post-Analyzer-Webserver/README.md

     - **Fetch Posts**: `/fetch` - Fetches posts from the JSONPlaceholder and saves them to a local file.
     - **Analyze Character Frequency**: `/analyze` - Analyzes the frequency of each character in the saved posts.
     - **Add Post**: `/add` - Adds a new post to the saved posts.
+5. Because it is currently a Backend-focus application, you can greatly enhanced it by adding a polished Frontend to it, such as by using React.js.

 ## Application Structure
 - **main.go**: Contains all the server-side logic including API calls, concurrency handling, file operations, and web server setup.